EpistasisLab/tpot/docs_sources/using.md

 ```

 The `fit` function initializes the genetic programming algorithm to find the highest-scoring pipeline based on average k-fold cross-validation
-Then, the pipeline is trained on the entire set of passed samples, and the TPOT instance can be used as a fitted model.
+Then, the pipeline is trained on the entire set of provided samples, and the TPOT instance can be used as a fitted model.

 You can then proceed to evaluate the final pipeline on the testing set with the `score` function: